praveen-ravichandran/MovieTicketBooking/README.md

 The system focuses on a use case where multiple users trying to book tickets to the same movie show.

 ```
-There are two main components,
+There are two main components of the system,
  - A Ticket Booking System
  - A Ticket Confirmation System
 ```